This section discusses how to make an effective formal complaint.

 It is a good idea to check your letter for spelling and grammatical mistakes before sending it.
 You could ask a non-legal An advocate is a person who will support someone and help them stand up for their rights, needs and wants.
-An advocate can also sometimes speak, write or stand up for a person’s rights on the behalf of another person.
+An advocate can also sometimes speak or write on the behalf of another person.
 A person’s family or friends can be their advocates, or their advocate may be a professional.
 An advocate may or may not be a lawyer.
 More to assist you in writing or checking your letter.
 For more information for how to find a non-legal An advocate is a person who will support someone and help them stand up for their rights, needs and wants.
-An advocate can also sometimes speak, write or stand up for a person’s rights on the behalf of another person.
+An advocate can also sometimes speak or write on the behalf of another person.
 A person’s family or friends can be their advocates, or their advocate may be a professional.
 An advocate may or may not be a lawyer.
 More, click here.

 Always keep a copy of the letter that you are sending for your own records.

 Updated January 1, 2021